Thousands On The Isle Of Wight Could Be Living In Fuel Poverty This Winter

-Thousands of people on the Isle of Wight are apparently living in ‘fuel poverty’, according to The Footprints Trust.
+Thousands of people on the Isle of Wight are apparently living in ‘fuel poverty’, according to The Footprint Trust.

 The Isle of Wight charity says the Island has one of the highest amounts of fuel poverty.
 It claims 15% of the population – up to 15,000 households – are suffering as a result.